ethandrzb/COP-6616-Final-Project/COP-6616-Final-Project-Scenario-1/docs/benchmark.md

 Test continues until Core 1 reports failure condition.
 ### Measurements
-- Maximum request rate for small data.
+- Maximum request rate for small data (4 byte unsigned integer in this case).
 Make sure to run each core as both the sender and receiver b/c they run at different frequencies.
 Need to identify impact of CPU speed on request processing rate.

-### Results
+### Results (lowest ARR value before failure)
-- Preliminary baseline (TIM6 ARR of 34 was found using manual binary search): 29411.7647058824 requests handled/second
+- Preliminary baseline with CM4 logging via UART (TIM6 ARR of ~3400 was found using manual binary search): 29411.7647058824 requests handled/second
+- Baseline: 304 (328947.368421053 requests handled/second)

+### Hardware Configuration Notes
+- Using TIM6, input clock 200 MHz, with prescalar 2 (100 MHz actual frequency)
+- Counter period (ARR) register starts at 5000 and decreases by 1 every 100 iterations if the consumers's local counter stays in sync with the received value from the producing core
+- Shared buffer is 1KB.
+Failure will not occur until the producing core overwrites data being read by the consuming core, so buffer size controls the delay between failure occurence and detection.
+Smaller buffers will fail sooner (e.g., min ARR with 16B buffer is 369 vs 304 with 1KB buffer)

+### Notes
+- UART and string functions are REALLY expensive (removing them allowed ARR to decrease from 1010 to 304 before failure)